 Flinders Quartet (FQ) is instantly recognisable as one of Australia’s most loved chamber music ensembles.
 A quartet for the twenty-first century, Flinders continues its second decade with acknowledged musical skill and maturity.
 Their dynamic and stirring performances of a full spectrum of repertoire have audiences and critics articulating their esteem, and the quartet is now a highly respected force in Australian chamber music.

 FQ regularly commissions and premieres works by Australian composers.
-In 2016, the quartet premiered works by Stuart Greenbaum and Elena Kats-Chernin, while Calvin Bowman and Iain Grandage commissions and arrangements are slated for 2017.
-In their ongoing mission to further the Australian tradition of chamber music, FQ has previously commissioned and premiered works by Katy Abbott, Ross Edwards, Richard Mills, Paul Dean, Paul Grabowsky, Andrew Ford, Ian Munro, Tom Henry and Peter Sculthorpe.
-In 2016, FQ launched its inaugural composer workshop initiative, working with emerging Australian composers.
+In 2018, the quartet will premiere a new work by Andrew Ford and arrangements by Iain Grandage and John Rotar; and will revisit a commissioned work by Calvin Bowman.
+In their ongoing mission to further the Australian tradition of chamber music, FQ has previously commissioned and premiered works by Peter Sculthorpe, Katy Abbott, Ross Edwards, Elena Kats-Chernin, Stuart Greenbaum, Richard Mills, Paul Dean, Paul Grabowsky, Ian Munro and Tom Henry.
+In 2016, FQ launched its inaugural composer workshop initiative, working with emerging Australian composers; one of whom, John Rotar, features in the 2018 season.

 Vanguards of the Melbourne chamber music scene, FQ initiated their own annual subscription series in 2002.
 The series has gained momentum each year, and the quartet now enjoys programming and presenting their own season in four Melbourne venues.